insomnicles/insomnicles.github.io/_posts/2020-04-03-introducing-academy.md

 ### [Aristotle (384-322BC)]({{ site.baseurl }}/aristotle)

-Student of Plato, teacher of Alexander the Great.
+Student of Plato.
 Founder of the Peripatetic school of philosophy.

 ### [Xenophon (430-355BC)]({{ site.baseurl }}/xenophon)